Miskatonic University Press

 University of Toronto Library School Annual Examinations, 1934–35

-While I was preparing for my April 2005 final examinations at the Faculty of Information Studies (FIS) at the University of Toronto, I had a look at some of the exams that students wrote decades ago at previous incarnations of the school.
-Here are the exams from the 1934-35 year.
+While I was preparing for my April 2005 final examinations at the Faculty of Information Studies (FIS)—now called the Faculty of Information—at the University of Toronto, I had a look at some of the exams that students wrote decades ago at previous incarnations of the school.
+Here are the exams from the 1934–35 year.
 I have no details about the structure or requirements of the degree, except that it was a Bachelor of Library Science.
-Some of the names of the instructors will be known to people now at FIS or in Toronto or Canadian librarianship: Bertha Bassam went on to become dean of FIS and wrote a history of it, and Lillian H. Smith was so renowned for her work as a children's librarian that the Toronto Public Library named a library after her.
+Some of the names of the instructors will be known to people now at FIS or in Toronto or Canadian librarianship: Bertha Bassam went on to become dean of FIS and wrote a history of it; George H. Locke was chief librarian of the Toronto Public Library and has a branch named after him; and Lillian H. Smith was so renowned for her work as a children’s librarian that the Toronto Public Library named a branch after her.

 It is interesting to see what has changed in the last seventy years and what has stayed the same.
 There is a much greater emphasis on children and story-telling than FIS has now, and it is possible to get a master’s at FIS without knowing anything about library administration or the history of libraries, or indeed without having read any fiction.
 Some things are much the same: Book Selection is now called Collection Development, Evaluation, and Management, but fundamentals are unchanged.
 Of course, all of the advances in library and information studies since 1935 are covered at FIS, and even in a two-year program some things had to give way to allow time for metadata application profiles, law librarianship, research methods, user interface design, and much more.